imorpha/notes/content/index.md

 ---
 # Welcome 🙋🏻

 This is the homepage for my notes.
-I may write about anything and everything here, so I will add starting points for easier navigation.
+I may write about anything and everything here, so I will add starting points for easier navigation in the future.
 For now, here's everything I've written organized in different categories:

 ## 💭 Introspection
 - [[Facing death]]